isomerpages/nparks-sgf/_sgf-2024-show-highlights/Floral Windows to the World/Competitors.md

 Stefan's talent extends beyond competitions; he's been featured in publications, appeared on television, and served as a teacher and organiser in the floral community.
 Stefan continues to inspire and innovate in the world of floristry.&nbsp;</p>
+<p></p>
+<p><strong>LEA <u>ROMANOWSKI</u> (CANADA)</strong> makes use of her extensive
+skill set of carpentry, painting, metal work and electrical expertise to craft her floral designs.
+She is known for continuously pushing the boundaries of floral design throughout her career spanning more than three decades.
+As part of Designing on the Edge, the studio she founded, Lea provides a diverse range of services.
+These services include creating structural floral art and designing and decorating both small and large-scale events.&nbsp;&nbsp;</p>
+<p></p>
+<p><strong><u>ZHAO</u> GUANGLONG (CHINA) </strong>is a multi-talented floral
+designer and entrepreneur heading multiple companies.
+He discovered his passion for floral design when he was close to 40.
+Since then, he has dedicated himself to learning more about floral design, seeking mentors in the industry and learning from them.
+He believes that flowers are indispensable in modern lifestyles.
+Guanglong is keen on honing his skills and improving his craft.&nbsp;&nbsp;</p>